-Located in the original 1883 Kirkbride Building that once held the Oregon State Insane Asylum, The OSH Museum of Mental Health in Salem, Oregon preserves the artifacts and stories of those who worked and lived there during its 130 years of operation.
+Located in the original 1883 Kirkbride Building that once held the Oregon State Insane Asylum, this museum preserves the artifacts and stories of those who worked and lived there during its 130 years of operation.

 I’ve been wanting to visit the Museum of Mental Health ever since it opened in 2012.
 It’s one of only a few around the world that are part of a still-functioning hospital.

 The first OSH building in Salem was constructed in 1883 and influenced by the design principles of Thomas Kirkbride, MD, which were meant to facilitate effective psychiatric treatment according to knowledge at the time.
 The original OSH Kirkbride building had wards for patients that extended symmetrically from a central administration area with small rooms for patient living quarters.